India quarterly growth falls to worst level in six years | Malay Mail

 China said last month that its economy grew 6.0 per cent in July-September, down from 6.2 per cent in the second quarter.

-Economists expect India’s central bank to announce yet another rate cut yesterday to combat a liquidity crunch caused by the collapse of India’s shadow banking sector.
+Economists expect India’s central bank to announce yet another rate cut on Thursday to combat a liquidity crunch caused by the collapse of India’s shadow banking sector.
 Rates are currently at a nine-year low.

 Patchy record